inspircd/docs/docs/4/modules/index.md

 [hidelist](/4/modules/hidelist)                           | Allows list mode lists to be hidden from users without a prefix mode ranked equal to or higher than a defined level.
 [hidemode](/4/modules/hidemode)                           | Allows mode changes to be hidden from users without a prefix mode ranked equal to or higher than a defined level.
 [hideoper](/4/modules/hideoper)                           | Adds user mode H (hideoper) which hides the server operator status of a user from unprivileged users.
-[hostchange](/4/modules/hostchange)                       | Allows the server administrator to define custom rules for applying hostnames to users.
 [hostcycle](/4/modules/hostcycle)                         | Sends a fake disconnection and reconnection when a user's username (ident) or hostname changes to allow clients to update their internal caches.
 [httpd](/4/modules/httpd)                                 | Allows the server administrator to serve various useful resources over HTTP.
 [httpd_acl](/4/modules/httpd_acl)                         | Allows the server administrator to control who can access resources served over HTTP with the httpd module.